Aryankumar047/SPS/README.md

 # RR
 Playing the game of stone paper scissors with the computer.
 (This is a practice website to sharpen my skills for web dev).
-Here is the link to the game --> spsgame.streamlit.app